filecoin-project/devgrants/open-grant-proposals/open-proposal-filecoin-spec-localization.md

 # Project Description

-Our team feels that it is necessary to create a Chinese version of the spec.
+Our team feels that it is necessary to create a Chinese version of the Filecoin Spec.
 In addition, we also plan to generate multilingual versions of `filecoin-project-specs`, including but not limited to Chinese and English.
 ## Value

 We find that Chinese miners and researchers account for the majority of the filecoin market, and most of them cannot fully understand the `Filecoin Specification` due to their inadequate English proficiency.
 Chinese developers are often distressed by some simple theoretical knowledge, which is shown in slack and other communities.
-We always see Chinese users asking questions that can be easily found in the spec.
+We always see Chinese users asking questions that can be easily found in the Spec.

 ## Deliverables

-- Adding a language toggle button to the spec page
+- Adding a language toggle button to the Spec page
 - Adding language packs for the source code of `filecoin-project-specs`

 ## Budget